juju/docs/src/en/charms-bundles.md

 ## Deploying bundles

-A bundle is deployed exactly like a charm:
+A bundle is deployed just like a regular charm is:

 ```bash
 juju deploy wiki-simple